-The subject property is designated 'Community Areas' as per Schedule 1A: City Structure, Primary Major Transit Station Area (KIT-3)' as per Schedule 1B: Major Transit Station Areas, 'Mixed Use' as per Schedule 2: Designations, and 'Mixed-Use (High-Rise Mixed-Use)' as per Schedule 13b: KIT-3 Brampton Innovation District GO Land Use Plan of Brampton Plan. of Brampton Plan.
+The subject property is designated 'Community Areas' as per Schedule 1A: City Structure, 'Primary Major Transit Station Area (KIT-3)' as per Schedule 1B: Major Transit Station Areas, 'Mixed Use' as per Schedule 2: Designations, and 'Mixed-Use (High-Rise Mixed-Use)' as per Schedule 13b: KIT-3 Brampton Innovation District GO

+Land Use Plan of Brampton Plan. of Brampton Plan.
 These designations also support the creation of complete communities, 15-minute neighbourhoods, accessibility, and sustainability by accommodating an appropriate mix of uses that are transit-supportive including appropriate residential uses.

-MTSAs as described in Brampton Plan are planned to evolve into vibrant, high-density, mixed-use areas with various amenities, open spaces, services and employment opportunities, all within walking distance to transit facilities.
+MTSAs as described in Brampton Plan are planned to evolve into vibrant, high-density, mixed use areas with various amenities, open spaces, services and employment opportunities, all within walking distance to transit facilities.
 The subject site is located within the KIT-3 Primary MTSA (Brampton Innovation District GO MTSA), which is served by existing and/or planned higher order transit service.
 The KIT-3 MTSA is planned to achieve a minimum density target of 200 persons and jobs per hectare.
-The high-density residential proposal will introduce 240 new residential units, which supports the achievement of housing targets to meet population growth, as well as the provision of an appropriate range and mix of housing for residents of all ages, life stages, incomes, and abilities in accordance with Section 2.2.4.17.
+The high-density, mixed-use proposal will introduce 915 new residential units and 834 square metres, which supports the achievement of housing targets to meet population growth, as well as the provision of an appropriate range and mix of housing for residents of all ages, life stages, incomes, and abilities in accordance with Section 2.2.4.17.

 In accordance with Section 2.2.1.1a), 2.2.6, 2.2.6.1 and 2.2.6.2, areas designated Mixed-Use are planned to support increased population, employment, and facilitate transit-supportive development.
 The subject property is located close to existing and future planned transit infrastructure, including within walking distance to the Brampton Innovation District GO Station, which will aid residents in reaching community amenities, services, and destinations within and around the City.
-The development aims to contribute to various housing typologies and the proposed development serves to meet growth forecasts and housing targets of Brampton Plan.
+The development aims to contribute to various housing typologies, which include but are not limited to, supportive housing, student housing, and senior housing.
+The proposed development serves to meet growth forecasts and housing targets of Brampton Plan.
 As per Section 2.2.1.15 of the Brampton Plan, the Region of Peel is expected to grow by 985,000 people, 355,000 employment, and 290,000 households by the year 2051.